 Professor Arsène Verny has many years of experience in advising and representing companies, associations and public institutions in the field of international and supranational commercial law, as well as international arbitration and representation in front of national and European courts.
-In the area of German law, Arsène Verny specialises among others in commercial and corporate law, labor law, commercial private law and distribution law.
+In the area of German law, Arsène Verny specialises among others in commercial and corporate law, competition law, labor law, commercial private law and distribution law.

 He was responsible as Principal Advisor on behalf of the European Commission in the context of the eastward enlargement for the adoption of the acquis communautaire in the national legal systems.
 After years of working as Jean Monnet Professor of European Law, Full Professor and Honorary and Visiting Professor at various European universities, Professor Verny teaches as an honorary professor at the renowned Danube University Krems the innovative specialisation International Dispute Resolution.
+He is also acting as an external expert for the Deutscher Akademischer Austauschdienst DAAD.

 From 1993 to 2001 he headed the Prague branch of the international law firm Gaedertz Rechtsanwälte (now CMS Hasche Sigle).